Thank You Vibes Logo

 • MySQL as the leading system (“source of truth”) for key business and transactional data,

-• Firestore as a non-authoritative but highly available real-time and synchronisation layer, with all writes to Firebase being performed exclusively via the back end,
+• Firestore as a non-authoritative but highly available real-time and synchronisation layer,

 12.3.
 Our security measures are reviewed regularly and adjusted where necessary to reflect the state of the art.